adrsed/Hunter-s-Trix-Metadata-Parser/README.md

 you simply will have to use the full path to the file in step 1.

 ### Running the parser
-0. Torrent a volume of your choosing, the directory name should look something like ``gd73-06-22.mtx.seamons.ht12.92375.flac16`` after the download is complete.
+1. Torrent a show of your choosing, the directory name should look something like ``gd73-06-22.mtx.seamons.ht12.92375.flac16`` after the download is complete.
+Don't change that name.
-1. In a terminal, run ```python trix_parser.py <path to the directory>```.
+2. In a terminal, run ```python trix_parser.py <path to the directory>```.
 You can use some options here, see [the below section](#command-line-options) for that.
-2. (If you have renamed the directory or didn't supply it via the command line, you would have to enter the volume number now.)
+3. (If you have renamed the directory or didn't supply it via the command line, you would have to enter the volume number now.)
-3. Wait a few seconds.
+4. Wait a few seconds.
-4. Enjoy!
+5. Enjoy!

 #### Command Line Options
 There are some command line options you can use with the parser.